seamaster300/MeshBank-documentation/README.md

 ## Overview
 What is MeshBank?
 - MeshBank is the most powerful global payment infrastructure with a system of community based governance built on a blockchain.
 MeshBank aims to modernize the way individuals interact with digital currency by creating a frictionless experience based on the principles of decentralization, effeciency, security, reliability, and transparency.
-The infrastructure allows instant, cross-boarder, cross-chain payments to occur without the need for legacy third party intermediaries.
+The infrastructure enables instant, cross-boarder, cross-chain payments to occur without the need for legacy third party intermediaries.

-- What is a cryptocurrency?
+Features:
-- What is the blockchain?
+- Proof-of-Stake

 - Questions to answer:
 - What exactly does MeshBank do?